-Your baby's lungs are now capable of breathing – and that's a big deal.
+Your baby's lungs are now capable of breathing.
 Your baby is also getting plumper by the day.
 A few weeks ago, your baby looked a bit like a wrinkled prune.
-Now the folds of skin are being filled out by fat, and all their organs are maturing, as your baby prepares for life outside the womb.
+Now the folds of skin are being filled out by fat, and all their organs are maturing, as your baby prepares for life outside the uterus (womb).

 This week you could also...

-You have maternity rights and if you're worried about your safety at work, then talk to your employer.
-You shouldn't be lugging anything around, and you may need extra breaks and somewhere to sit.
+You have maternity rights.
+You can ask for a risk assessment of your work place to ensure that you're working in a safe environment.
+You should not be lifting heavy things and you may need extra breaks and somewhere to sit.
 You can also attend antenatal appointments during paid work time.